 Amazon S3 Object Lock enables enterprises to enforce retention policies as an added layer of data protection or for regulatory compliance for content and data stored in the cloud.
 Amazon S3 Object Lock has been assessed for SEC Rule 17a-4(f), FINRA Rule 4511, and CFTC Regulation 1.31 by Cohasset Associates, Inc., an independent management consulting firm specializing in records management and information governance.
 Cohasset Associates also conducted the assessment of the Nuxeo Platform.

 In an increasingly digital world, enterprise organizations must protect their most valuable asset: their information, or face hefty fines and compliance challenges.
 Achieving Amazon S3 Object Lock compliance with SEC Rule 17a-4(f) validates our ability to support financial firms, and protect sensitive information about trade transactions.

-By providing a strategic security foundation to develop, test, and deploy highly secure and mission-critical applications, we are now uniquely positioned to serve the complex content services needs of SEC-regulated companies that manage and store content and data in the cloud.
+By providing secure content management systems, test, and deploy highly secure and mission-critical applications, we are now uniquely positioned to serve the complex content services needs of SEC-regulated companies that manage and store content and data in the cloud.

 - Read the full compliance assessment from Cohasset Associates, Inc.

 - Read the press release announcing Nuxeo Cloud’s validation with Amazon S3 Object Lock for SEC Rule 17a-4(f)

 - Learn more about the Nuxeo approach to content security and how we protect the content and data of its customers.